AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ## Security responsibilities chart

-The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities concerning the Adobe Commerce on cloud infrastructure shared responsibility model:
+The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities concerning the Adobe Commerce on cloud infrastructure shared responsibility security and operational model:

 <table>
 <thead>